 Radon is one of the radioactive gases that occurs naturally as uranium breaks down.
 It can be found in the soil and in well water.
 There are many cases of radon infiltration in people’s homes around Australia.

 The only way to prevent contamination from radon is to test for it.
-Whether you decide to purchase an at-home radon tests or hire a professional to do proper radon testing, double check for any radon levels in your home.
+Whether you decide to purchase a DIY radon test or hire a professional to do proper radon testing, the most important thing is to actually do the radon measurement as soon as you can.

 If you want to learn more about Radon, its dangers and testing it, download our ebook.